Russia's security chief blasts West, dangles nuclear threats

 The soft-spoken and mild-mannered Medvedev, who served as Russia's president from 2008 to 2012 when term limits forced Putin to shift into the prime minister's post, was widely seen by Western officials as more liberal than his mentor.
 Many in the West expected Medvedev to win a second term and further soften the Kremlin's policies, but he stepped down to allow Putin to reclaim the presidency in what Kremlin critics denounced as a cynical manipulation.

-Since Putin sent troops into Ukraine more than a year ago, Medvedev has emerged as one of the most hawkish Russian officials, regularly issuing blustery remarks that include four-letter words and sound much tougher than those issued by the old-time Kremlin hard-liners.
-Observers have interpreted Medvedev's comments as an apparent attempt to curry favor with Putin.
+Since Putin sent troops into Ukraine more than a year ago, Medvedev, a law faculty graduate, has emerged as one of the most hawkish Russian officials, regularly issuing blustery remarks that combine Latin mottos and legal expressions with four-letter words, and sound much tougher than those issued by old-time Kremlin hard-liners.
+Observers have interpreted Medvedev's rhetoric as an apparent attempt to curry favor with Putin.

 Medvedev launched more anti-Western diatribes Thursday, declaring that ''it's useless to have talks'' with the West and speaking with contempt about Western politicians, alleging a ''catastrophic drop in competence and elementary literacy of European Union leaders.''